This page was last updated November 29, 2021

 The University also requires individuals who are in one of our buildings, in a space that is normally publicly accessible, to wear a non-medical mask or face covering.
 Such spaces may include hallways, lobbies, elevators, meeting rooms, and other common use facilities to which the public normally has access.

-FAQs for Fall 2021 at the Leslie Dan Faculty of Pharmacy
+FAQs for returning to work and study at the Leslie Dan Faculty of Pharmacy

 Monitoring and Enforcement